Myhael76/public-webmethods-lab/projects/00.prepare.001.product-img-creation/readme.md

-# Project 02.example.002.product-img-creation
+# 00.prepare.001.product-img-creation

 ## Purpose

 This project automates the creation of the product image for the current repo.
+If you do not have already the image, run this project immediately after cloning.

 ## Prerequisites